apaillier-ledger/eip712/docs/specs.md

 The value in the APDU is represented into a format that's tied to its type.
-Every value in JSON is a string, but an integer 128 if going to be sent as as one byte         | 0x80 |
+Every value in JSON is a string, but an integer 128 is going to be sent as as one byte         | 0x80 |
 instead of three    | '1' | '2' | '8' |